- FINANCIAL ANALYSIS

 The aim of this thesis is to analyse the situation at the main listed companies, looking at their cash retention policies.
 What preoccupations are behind the amount of cash kept on the balance sheet?
 Cash as a precautionary measure, cash for transactions, strategic cash for financing a future major transaction, cash blocked in subsidiaries, often abroad, for tax or regulatory reasons, virtual cash as a result of payment periods, etc.

-In a zero interest rate environment or negative, how treasurers of euro area companies invest their cash and what developments are noteworthy in this area since 2/3 years?
+In a zero interest rate environment or negative, how treasurers of euro area companies invested their cash and what developments are noteworthy in this area between 2015 and 2021?

 They would be kept alive artificially thanks to the side effects of quantitative easing programmes launched before or after the outbreak of the pandemic which, resulting in very low interest rates and readily available financing, would allow them to survive where in a normal environment they would have had to disappear.